TesaRocks/final-project-front-end/README.md

-# Project made with Angular, Angular Material and NGRX
+# Project made with Angular 12+, Angular Material and NGRX

 ## Back end of the project @ https://github.com/TesaRocks/finalProject Made by myself.
 Please have a look